ymarochok/Binary_Codes_Against_SCA/README.md

 - **trigger_test.py** -> executes code for triggering a start of neural network computation and capturing the power_consumption trace.

 In addition this folder contains hex files used for debugging the project as files for just getting response back from the chip and one with artifically delayed network execution for clearer trigger recognition on captured traces.

+## Network model description
+Network model contains one hidden layer, one input and one output.
+Goal of the network is to predict if in the sequence of numbers hides anomaly.

+Input layer takes on input 10 numbers, hidden layer work within 5 neurons, and output layer return 1 if anomaly is detected and 0 if not.

 ## How to compile C code into hex files
 You need to execture commands from the network_for_stm32 folder.